 Allies of the Falklands war included the USA and Chile, who supported the UK, providing some diplomatic support.
-No American military personnel were involved in direct combative roles.
+No American military personnel was involved in direct combative roles.

 8. The UN voted in the majority for the war to go ahead.

-Prominent world Leaders of 10 of the 15 voting countries of the United Nations, at the time, voted in favour of the UK’s war activities in the Falklands.
+Prominent world leaders of 10 of the 15 voting countries of the United Nations, at the time, voted in favor of the UK’s war activities in the Falklands.

 9. Lives were lost in the conflict.